This post will guide on all the cool things to do in Brick Lane

 Due to the re-gentrification of the East End of London, Brick Lane is now a trendy part of London and a hub for eclectic independent shops and cafes in London.
 Everything that makes East London an exciting and beautiful place.
 I’ve designed this guide to show you the best things to do in Brick Lane London, from the best curry house in Brick Lane, vintage markets to the best chocolates from West Africa.

-For more from my London travel guide series check out my best things to do in London, bottomless brunch Shoreditch, things to do in Peckham, Neals Yard Covent Garden, best brunch in London, things to do in Brick Lane, 5 day London itinerary and day in London.
+For more from my London travel guide series check out my best things to do in London, bottomless brunch Shoreditch, things to do in Peckham, Neals Yard Covent Garden, best brunch in London, things to do in Brick Lane, things to do in Shoreditch, best food markets in London, 5 day London itinerary and day in London.

 Table of Contents